haithamelmengad/algorithms/questions/design.md

-# Design interview questions
+# Systems design interview questions

-## Design interview tips
+## Systems design interview tips

 When doing design questions in person be sure to **ask a lot of questions** before jumping in to writing a solution.
 Treat this interview as a conversation